What's Your Definition of Minimalism?

-Fast forward to today, if someone tells you they are a minimalist you can't assume you know what they mean.
-And even if their definition happens to be similar to yours, their interpretation may still be miles off from your thinking.
+At this point if someone tells you they are a minimalist you can't assume you know what they mean.
+And even if their definition happens to be similar to yours, their interpretation may still be miles away from your thinking.

 A now ubiquitous term has lead to confusion and conflict that overshadows its positive connotation.
 A quick search on "minimalism" in Reddit will land you into some pretty heated forums where the root of the debate is nothing more than semantic misunderstanding.